technologiestiftung/bezirksregionenprofile-daten/README.md

 Data for [bezirksregionenprofile_2_0
 ](https://github.com/technologiestiftung/bezirksregionenprofile_2_0) repo.
 Serves as a prototype API.
 All files in ```data```folder need to be publicly accessible.

+Add 'skip ci' to your commit message to skip CI build and deploy.

 ## Setup

 ```bash